cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 This guide will cover setting up Kali Linux on a Raspberry Pi 4B so that:

-* It can be used as *both* a USB C “gadget” and over ethernet with an iPad Pro;
+* It can be used as a USB C “gadget” with an iPad Pro;
 * All files except for /boot are encrypted;
 * A full desktop environment is available on demand via RDP; and
 * The system *still* works as a desktop device in a pinch (BYO keyboard, mouse, and monitor).